ZeroCho/react-vote/README.md

 ### autoClose: Number
 If set, vote closed automatically when voting count is met.

-### voted: Boolean, Default: false
+### clientId: String/Number
-If true, client cannot vote anymore.
-Put function here which distinguish whether the certain client already voted or not.
+Put unique identifier of client here.
+React-vote will check whether that client already voted or not.
+Good example of identifiers are IPs or ObjectIds

 ### data: Object
 - title: String.
 Title of vote.
 - items: Array.
-Array of objects composed with title and count `[{ title: 'vote option 1', count: 5 }, { title: 'vote option 2', count: 3 }]`
+Array of objects composed with title and count `[{ title: 'vote option 1', count: 5, voters: ['a', 'b', 'c', 'd', 'e'] }, { title: 'vote option 2', count: 3, voters: ['f', 'g', 'h'] }]`
 - closed: Boolean.
 Tell you whether this vote is done or not.
 If done prop is true, you can only see the result, else you can toggle between voting window and result window.
+- voters: Array.
+Array of unique identifier of voters.
 - done: Boolean. **Depreciated**.
 Alias of closed.

 ### getData: Function(data: Object)